Ecocide: Russian invasion of Ukraine

-Based on a preliminary assessment the Russian invasion of Ukraine has inflicted USD 51 billion in environmental damage in both territories.
-According to a report by the Yale School of the Environment, some 687,000 tons of petrochemicals have burned as a result of shelling - while nearly 1,600 tons of pollutants have leaked into bodies of water.
+Based on a preliminary assessment, the Russian invasion of Ukraine has inflicted 51 billion USD in environmental damage in both territories.
+According to a report by the Yale School of the Environment, some 687,000 tons of petrochemicals have burned as a result of shelling – while nearly 1,600 tons of pollutants have leaked into bodies of water.
 Hazardous chemicals have contaminated around 70 acres of soil, and likely made agricultural activities temporarily impossible.
 Around 30% of Ukraine's land is now littered with explosives and more than 2.4 million hectares of forest have been damaged.